-What was the process for involving stakeholders and collecting their input?
+• What was the process for involving stakeholders and collecting their input?

 The first step in our stakeholder engagement plan was to identify stakeholders.
-Once the stakeholders were identified, we invited them to review the school-wide plan and provide feedback.
+Once the stakeholders were identified, we invited some to develop the plan, and all to review the plan and provide feedback.
 To improve our ability to synthesize the feedback, we created a Google survey and asked the stakeholders to respond directly to the survey.
 We then analyzed the results and incorporated the feedback into the final plan.

-How were their contributions used to develop the school-wide plan?
+• How were their contributions used to develop the school-wide plan?